bellaachang/pacman/README.md

 ## tracking

 In this project, I designed Pacman agents that use sensors to locate and eat invisible ghosts.
 I advanced from locating single, stationary ghosts to hunting packs of multiple moving ghosts with ruthless efficiency.

-## machinelearning

-In this project, I built a neural network to classify digits, and more!